data-integrations/wrangler/docs/user-defined-directive.md

   * `[3]` Dynamically loads the two UDDs as CDAP Plugins.
   * `[4]` Use the directive. `!` specifies the directive is external.

+## Related documentation

+  * Mapping from older version of directive grammar to newer [here](docs/directive-migration.md)